 4) CANTOS Trial – patients were given a monoclonal antibody (canakinumab) to lower a protein in their bodies that causes inflammation, interleukin-1Beta.
 This antibody reduced inflammation and reduced cardiovascular events, including stroke, without lowering cholesterol or LDL-cholesterol (1).
 The patients taking this antibody had a higher incidence of fatal infection and there was no significant difference in mortality.
 In addition, the prohibitive cost is $200,000 a year.
 The conclusion though is important: Decreasing inflammation will decrease risk of cardiovascular events without lowering cholesterol or LDL-cholesterol.
 In addition, those patients who received the highest dose of this antibody had a 51% lower cancer mortality and a 77% lower lung mortality (2).

-Other inflammatory diseases like rheumatoid arthritis, psoriasis, and inflammatory bowel disease have a high risk for cardiovascular disease.
+(5) Other inflammatory diseases like rheumatoid arthritis, psoriasis, and inflammatory bowel disease have a high risk for cardiovascular disease.
 Those patients receive antiinflammatory treatments and have a decrease risk of cardiovascular disease and cardiovascular events (3,4).
-Based on this information, the National Institutes of Health is currently investigating the use of low-dose methotrexate to reduce inflammation and thereby decrease the incidence of cardiac events for those who had a heart attack and have diabetes or metabolic syndrome.

 Dr Simone Recommendation